Life After CMC

 Transferring With Your Associates Degree

 As you finish Associate's degree coursework at CMC and anticipate transferring to another school, you will find your campus counselors to be great guides in this process.
 They build relationships with transfer counselors at various institutions and can help connect you.
 It's important that you look carefully at the transfer requirements of your target institution, and plan ahead to meet them.
 All institutions have very specific transfer information available on their website.
+Here is where some of CMC students have transferred.

 Planning for graduate school